goldman-gp-ebi/BOSS-RUNS/README.md

 You simply need to modify the reference field to a minimap2 index of the human genome.

 Modify the targets fields for each condition to reflect the naming convention used in your index.
-This is the sequence name only, up to but not including any whitespace. e.g. `>20 human chromosome 20` would become `20`.
+This is the sequence name only, up to but not including any whitespace. e.g. the fasta header `>20 human chromosome 20` would become `20`.

 `readfish` can then be launched with